Frequently Asked Questions

 Other Information That Helps Us Provide the Best Recommendations

-Yield can vary widely due to climate, especially moisture availability, so we have to rely on those sending the soil samples to give the proper potential yield information.
+Yield Can vary widely due to climate, especially moisture availability, so we have to rely on those sending the soil samples to give the proper potential yield information.

 Irrigation In some areas all corn is irrigated, in other areas none.
-We need to know if the land is irrigated because it can influence the amount of nitrogen, sulfur and boron recommended
+We need to know if the land is irrigated because it can influence the amount of nitrogen, sulfur, and boron recommended.

 Type of corn Be sure to state as clearly as possible the type of corn you intend to grow.
 When a sample lists the crop as “corn”, unless stated otherwise it is taken to be corn for grain, not silage corn, sweet corn, seed corn, or popcorn, which could require quite different recommendations.

 It also matters whether you will be raising 90-day up to 110-120 day corn.
 90-day corn needs the bulk of its nitrogen early in the season.
-But 110-120 day corn needs adequte nitrogen and sulfur over a longer period of time.
+But 110-120 day corn needs adequate nitrogen and sulfur over a longer period of time.
 When not specified, 110-120 day corn for grain will be the default used for making fertilizer recommendations, since it is more widely grown in the areas from which we receive the most samples.

 Perhaps this will help explain why it is important for you to inform us about more than the fact that corn will be planted on the areas where soil tests have been taken and for which recommendations have been requested.
-Just keep in mind, the information you provide along with the soil sample is a key factor in determining the best fertilizer program to achieve the best yield of corn.
+Just keep in mind that the information you provide along with the soil sample is a key factor in determining the best fertilizer program to achieve the best yield of corn.